Opetushallitus/compleap/README.md

 The release notes of the application can be viewed at the [GitHub Releases](https://github.com/Opetushallitus/compleap/releases).

+## Bug reports

+The existing bug reports can be viewed and new bug reports can be filed at the [GitHub Issues](https://github.com/Opetushallitus/compleap/issues).

 ## Technologies and development tools

 - JavaScript with ECMAScript 2015 features (programming language for the client app)